yunseo-kim/yunseo-kim.github.io/_posts/en/2021-04-04-Summary-of-Kaggle-Intro-to-Machine-Learning-Course.md

 1. Dot notation
 2. Using lists

-First, use **dot-notation** to select the column corresponding to the **prediction target**.
+First, select the column corresponding to the **prediction target** using **dot-notation**.
 This single column is stored in a **Series**.
 A Series can be thought of as a DataFrame consisting of only one column.
 Conventionally, the prediction target is referred to as **y**.
 ```python
 y = melbourne_data.Price
 ```